Well-Being on Two Wheels

 Bikes encourage freedom, exploration, creativity, and awareness.
 They are a connector of people, places, and things, and the facilitator of childlike bliss and feel-good fitness.
 They promote simplified and slower-paced lifestyles.

 The technology-averse Amish would claim that bicycles have great value as simple, practical machines that offer personal mobility and transportation without diminishing the spiritual life or damaging the soul or the planet.
-And so they have genuine worth as a useful and acceptable invention — they pass the ‘beautiful technology’ test.
+They pass muster as a useful, practical, beautiful technology.

 Given the many positive personal and social benefits of cycling, it is no wonder that bikes are being used more and more to replace cars for local transportation, commuting, and light cargo hauling, and as a welcome relief from the soul-deadening experience of driving on congested roadways teeming with rude, impatient, angry, road-rage-ready drivers.